MontiCore/monticore/docs/BestPractices.md

   6. Software architecture (of the overal system), software stack
 * These dimensions are not orthogonal, but also not completely interelated.
   The actual organisation will depend on the form of project.
+* One general principle for *adaptation* that works for the *generator* as well as for the *generated code* and the *RTE* is to design each of them like a *framework* with explicit extension points.
+  Extension points may be (empty) hook methods to be filled, Java interfaces to be implemented and their objects injected to the code e.g. via factories, builders od simply method parameters.
-* We recommend to modularize whenver complexity overwhelms, or extendibility and adaptability are important.
+* We recommend to modularize whenever complexity overwhelms or extendibility and adaptability are important:
   1. MontiCore has powerful techniques for adaptation, extension and composition of *modelling languages* (through their grammars).
 See the [reference manual](http://monticore.de/MontiCore_Reference-Manual.2017.pdf).